-The Basic Science Integration Course (BSIC) is an integrated intersession course essentially designed to reinforce, with Q & A sessions, relevant material and concepts from the Preclinical Sciences disciplines.
+The 15-week semester is designed to review and reinforce concepts from the Preclinical Sciences disciplines and systems using interactive lectures and small group activities.
 It is also designed to enhance integration of knowledge acquired in the Preclinical Sciences and help in the application of this knowledge to clinical scenarios.
-The 13-week BSIC is conducted during the intersession following the end of Year Two.
-After 13 weeks, the students will take the mandatory National Board of Medical Examiners (NBME) Comprehensive Basic Science Examination (CBSE).
+After 15 weeks, the students will take the mandatory National Board of Medical Examiners (NBME) Comprehensive Basic Science Examination (CBSE) or a similar alternate examination.